NVIDIA/NVFlare/docs/programming_guide/experiment_tracking.rst

 In the Federated Learning phase, users can choose an API syntax that they are used to from one of above tools.
 NVFlare has developed components that mimic these APIs called :class:`LogWriters <nvflare.app_common.tracking.log_writer.LogWriter>`.
-All clients experiment logs are streamed over to the FL server, where the actual experiment logs are recorded.
+All clients experiment logs are streamed over to the FL server (with :class:`ConvertToFedEvent<nvflare.app_common.widgets.convert_to_fed_event.ConvertToFedEvent>`), where the actual experiment logs are recorded.
 The components that receive these logs are called Receivers based on :class:`AnalyticsReceiver <nvflare.app_common.widgets.streaming.AnalyticsReceiver>`.
 The receiver component leverages the experiment tracking tool and records the logs during the experiment run.